robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Warnings

-Warnings are things that could be problematic for your volunteer rota; to see them click ► Warnings.
-They come into the following categories:
+Warnings are things that could be problematic for your volunteer rota; to see them click ► Active Warnings and ► Ignored warnings.

-- A mismatch between cadet availability and volunteer availability - make sure the volunteer really can do those days and record in the notes.
-- A volunteer without any connected cadets - this could be because they have agreed to help, but it could also be because the cadet has cancelled their registration and you haven't removed the volunteer - check with the volunteer, and then record in the notes what they said.
-- Volunteers who are at the lake with one or more connected cadets, or worse still allocated to a sailing group that their cadet is in.
-Make sure you are happy with this.
-- Is every volunteer qualified for their role?
+For more help on warnings, see [resolving registration issues](resolve_volunteer_registration_issues.md).

 # Misc